jaked332/jaked332.github.io/essays/ics-414-reflection.md

 ## Conclusion

 ICS 414 was a leap from conceptual prototypes in ICS 314 to full-fledged, user-centric web application.
 I emerged with more than polished React components and TypeScript modules; I gained a playbook for professional software delivery: issue-driven development, code review, end-to-end ownership, and continuous performance tuning.
 As I prepare to graduate next year, I feel grounded by the confidence that I've built, tested, and shipped a production systems that a real company can depend on.

+You can try out the application at <a href="https://pineapple-spire-lemon.vercel.app/" target="_blank">https://pineapple-spire-lemon.vercel.app</a> and view the codebase at <a href="https://github.com/pineapple-spire/pineapple-spire" target="_blank">https://github.com/pineapple-spire/pineapple-spire</a>.